 CubeNet was my third academic project and our team was composed by 3 designers.
-The mandate was clear: there should have been a central hub and the structure non-linear.
-After the brainstorming we all agreed that the game had to be divided in 4 zone: tutorial + 3 puzzle zone within each of them a iconic mechanic.
+The mandate was clear: there should have been a central hub and a non-linear structure.
+After the brainstorming we all agreed that the game had to be divided in 4 areas: tutorial + 3 puzzle areas within each of them an unique mechanic.

-- Tutorial tower: it had to introduce the player to the basics of the movement, checkpoints and respawn;
+- Tutorial tower: it introduces the player to the basics of the movement, checkpoints and respawn;

 - Division tower: it introduces the "split" mechanic to the player;